jkuemerle/NuGetDocs/site/Docs/Creating-Packages/Creating-and-Publishing-a-Symbol-Package.markdown

 Source files are placed in a separate special folder - `src`.
-This folder needs to follow the relative structure of your source repository, because PDBs contain absolute paths to source files used to compile a matching DLL, and they need to be found during publishing on [SymbolSource.org](http://symbolsource.org).
+This folder needs to follow the relative structure of your source repository, because PDBs contain absolute paths to source files used to compile a matching DLL, and they need to be found during publishing on a an internal or [external](http://symbolsource.org) symbol/source server.
 A base path (common path prefix) can be stripped out.
 Consider an example library built from these files:

 	C:\Projects
 		\MyProject